abdullahmajumdar/AngularJS_BothWayDataBinding/README.md

-# BootstrapLandingPage
+# AngularJS_BothWayDataBinding
-A Twitter Bootstrap Web Landing Page developed when I take an training course and anyone can use the source code.
+Both way data binding sample page developed when I take a training course and anyone can use the source code.